 You have options all around Sydney, be it the North (North Sydney, Lane Cove, Ryde), the East (Strathfield, Auburn, Fairefield) or the South (Marrickville, Rockdale, Randwick, Hurtsville).

-The prices vary, depending on the type of accommodation, how many people the room fits and the district.
-Here you can see a couple of examples to help you get an idea.
+The prices vary, depending on the type of accommodation, the number of tenants, and the district.
+Here are a few of examples to give you an idea.

 – Backpacker Hostel, 8 or 10 bed dorm: $200 per week